• How much do Greek and Latin online summer classes cost at Catholic University?

 Auditing requires the same admissions processes and costs the same amount as taking a course for credit, and so we tend to advise students to fully enroll as an encouragement to fully participate.
 We do recognize, however, that students have different needs and goals, and we warmly welcome auditors when that is the right choice for them.

-Auditing costs $550/credit hour in summer 2024 (plus any applicable university fees), a special discounted tuition rate that applies to the following courses (elementary, intermediate, and advanced levels):
+Auditing costs $570/credit hour in summer 2025 (plus any applicable university fees).
+This is a special discounted tuition rate that applies to the following courses (elementary, intermediate, and advanced levels):

 GR 509, GR 516, GR 517, GR 492/592